AzraiHasan/claude-crash-course-templates/README.md

-# Claude Crash Course Templates
+# Claude Crash Course Templates!

 Welcome to the **Claude Crash Course** repository!
 This repo contains three essential templates that will help you rapidly build and deploy AI-driven applications using Claude.
 These templates are part of a structured workflow designed to enhance your development process and help you code 10x faster.